bentomhall/nih-system/homebrewery/world/people.md

 **Distracting Charm (+).**  As a reaction when you are targeted with an attack by someone you can see, you can force the attacker to make a Wisdom saving throw against a DC of 8 + your Charisma modifier + proficiency .
 On a failure, you can force them to change the target of the attack to another creature of your choice within range or choose to make them lose the attack.
 You can use this feature a number of times equal to your proficiency bonus, regaining expended uses when you finish a long rest.

 **Heat Sense.**  You can detect the presence (and pinpoint the location) of living creatures within 30ft even through opaque concealment but not total cover.
 You do not count as able to see them for spells and effects that require sight, but they are not concealed from you and do not count as an unseen attacker.
+\column
+#### Strangler
+Strangler ophidians were born with flexible limbs capable of constricting foes.
+They tend to be surprisingly strong.

+**Ability Score Increase.** +2 Strength

+**Additional Proficiencies.** You are proficient in Athletics, and when you make a Strength (Athletics) check to grapple someone or escape a grapple, you add twice your proficiency bonus instead.

+**Entwining Limbs.**  When you successfully grapple a creature, you can make them restrained instead.
+If you do so, you cannot move them forcibly without releasing them from restraint (but not the grapple).

 #### Venom-tip
 The Venom-tip ophidians were born with innate poison.
 They are lithe even for ophidians.